KadamShweta04/SAT/server/docs/index.rst

 REST APIs
 =========
 REST Interfaces or APIs are meant to provide an interface to other programs.
-Instead of the HTML [#]_ files normal webservices deliver, a webservice providing a REST interface delivers files in the JSON [#]_ format.
-Like a normal webserver is providing different sites at different sub URLs, see the footnotes, a REST service can also provide different data at different sub URLs.
+Instead of the HTML [#]_ files normal web services deliver, a web service providing a REST interface delivers files in the JSON [#]_ format.
+Like a normal web server is providing different sites at different sub URLs, see the footnotes, a REST service can also provide different data at different sub URLs.

 In addition to different URLs a REST API can also use the different HTTP verbs [#]_ to do different things.
 Per convention a request with the verb GET does read some data from the server, whereas a request with the verb POST does write data to the server.
 One combination of sub URL and HTTP verbs does identify a so called endpoint.

 Each endpoint in a REST service has a specified JSON format in which it accepts data and a specified format in which it returns data.

 The external Interface this application provides is a REST interface.
-For an detailed information which endpoints are available and which format they use see `the root page of the server <http://sofa.fsi.uni-tuebingen.de:5555/>`_
+For an detailed information which endpoints are available and which format they use see `the root page of the server <http://sofa.fsi.uni-tuebingen.de:5555/>`_.

 .. [#] https://en.wikipedia.org/wiki/HTML
 .. [#] https://en.wikipedia.org/wiki/JSON